Testimony - Z.Q.

 ||2 July 2013

 ||Throwing stones/Molotov cocktails

-On 2 July 2013, a 15-year-old boy from the Al 'Arrub refugee camp, near Bethlehem, is arrested by Israeli soldiers at 2:30 a.m. and accused of throwing stones and Molotov cocktails.
+On 2 July 2013, a 15-year-old minor from the Al 'Arrub refugee camp, was arrested by Israeli soldiers at 2:30 a.m. and accused of throwing stones and Molotov cocktails.
 He reports ill-treatment and being denied his basic rights under Israeli military law.
 He reports spending 4 months in prison, being fined NIS 2,500 and receiving a suspended sentence.